banerjs/banerjs.github.io/README.md

 ## TODO

-- Fix the DNS records for the site
 - Create YAML files for the different sections of the resume, and fill them out
 - Make more extensible YAML for description fields